Leather Bag Patterns

 A helpful tip is to block off your leather before cutting.
 This means that if you’re working with a full hide or side, you can cut it down into a more manageable piece.
 It can be tough to manipulate a full hide on your work table.
 Set aside your scrap leather to use later or for other projects.
 Pro tip: Chuck recommends that whenever you buy a full hide, side or double shoulder, cut about 5-6 inches off along your longest edge.
 This ensures that you always have length available if you need it.

 Cutting the Main Body Panel

-First, lay your piece of leather out.
+- First, lay your piece of leather out.
 Using your knife and a straight edge, simply square this piece off.
 Remember to use a new knife blade every time to ensure a clean cut.
 Pro tip: Another trick for getting a good cut is to place some non-stick tape on your table, so the leather doesn’t slide around or ripple while cutting.

-Now we’re going to cut the leather we need for our two longest straps.
+- Now we’re going to cut the leather we need for our two longest straps.
 Cut one strap to be 37" x 1".
 The other should be 20" x 1".

-Cut out your billets the same way.
+- Cut out your billets the same way.
 We need to cut two 5" x 1" billets.

-Use a scratch awl to trace your main body pattern onto another piece of your leather.
+- Use a scratch awl to trace your main body pattern onto another piece of your leather.

-Mark where your rounded corners will be.
+- Mark where your rounded corners will be.
 We are going to trim these freehand once we have the shape of our bag cut out.

-Use your knife and steel square to cut the straight lines of your bag, ignoring the rounded corners for now.
+- Use your knife and steel square to cut the straight lines of your bag, ignoring the rounded corners for now.

-With a new blade, use your knife to carefully trim the corners.
+- With a new blade, use your knife to carefully trim the corners.
 You can do this in one motion if you prefer.
-If you’re not comfortable with that, you can make a few small, straight cuts around the corner, taking off a little bit at a
+If you’re not comfortable with that, you can make a few small, straight cuts around the corner, taking off a little bit at a time.

 Cutting the Gussets

-Cut out your two 7-1/4" x 2-1/2" gussets.
+- Cut out your two 7-1/4" x 2-1/2" gussets.

-Clip the bottom corners with your knife, as indicated on the pattern.
+- Clip the bottom corners with your knife, as indicated on the pattern.

 Grooving the Edges

-Set your stitch groover at 1/8" and groove the edges on all of your pieces.
+- Set your stitch groover at 1/8" and groove the edges on all of your pieces.
 You don’t need to do your strap and billet ends, since those will be punched.

 Marking for Spots

-Lay your pattern on top of the front panel of your bag.
+- Lay your pattern on top of the front panel of your bag.
 Using your scratch awl, mark the spot where the back of your Loxx® Fastener will go, 3 inches up from the bottom bend.

 - Lay your pattern down on top of your bag’s flap to use as a guide.
 With your awl, drop your spot marks in around the edge of your flap.

 Chapter 3: Adding Spots to a Leather Purse

 Now we’re going to add our spots for our purse.
 Spots are inexpensive and super easy to set.
 All you need is a craft knife and some cardboard.
 You can use spots to upgrade projects you made years ago, or even personalize something you bought from a store to make it your own.

 There are quite a few options when it comes to setting spots.
 We can use the Little Wonder to set all manner of spots, rivets, grommets, eyelets, and more.
 Or we can use a hand setter, which is smaller and more affordable than the Little Wonder, but keep in mind that a hand setter is size specific.
 However, for this tutorial, we’re going to use Chuck’s favorite method for setting spots.
-All you’ll need is a craft knife and a small pallet made from a few layers of
+All you’ll need is a craft knife and a small pallet made from a few layers of cardboard taped together.

-Place your leather on your cardboard pallet.
+- Place your leather on your cardboard pallet.
 Take a spot and place it so that the tines are straddling your first spot mark.
 Press down just enough to mark your leather.

-Next, take your craft knife and make a small hole in each of the tine marks.
+- Next, take your craft knife and make a small hole in each of the tine marks.
 Make sure that it’s large enough for the tines to slip through, but not large enough that the spot is loose and falls out.

-Drop your spot in place so the tines go through the holes you made.
+- Drop your spot in place so the tines go through the holes you made.

-Lightly tap the top of your spot with your mallet, so that it sinks down into the leather a bit.
+- Lightly tap the top of your spot with your mallet, so that it sinks down into the leather a bit.
 Make sure not to hit it hard enough to ding the spot.

-Flip your leather over.
+- Flip your leather over.
 Using the bottom of your craft knife, bend the tines of your spot (in or out, it doesn’t matter which direction) so that they’re flush against the back of your leather.

 - Move your project onto your marble tooling slab, with the tines facing down.
 Place the corner of your cardboard pallet on top of the spot, and give it two easy taps with your mallet.
 This should set your spot so that the tines sink into the leather and won’t catch on anything.

-Repeat steps 1-6 to add spots all around the edge of your main body.
+- Repeat steps 1-6 to add spots all around the edge of your main body.
 Pro tip: To save time, you can mark for all of your spots at once, drop in holes all the way around with your craft knife, and then add all of your spots.
 Flip your leather over and bend the tines for all of your spots, and then set them all to finish your flap.
 Remember to move your cardboard palette underneath each spot as you work your way around.